Leitirion/qa-guru-rest-api-backend/README.md

-# **Tests for guru.qa lesson #19**
+# **Test for guru.qa lesson #19**

-Api tests for backend app on spring boot with Swagger.
+Api test for backend app on spring boot with Swagger.

-For launch tests use command:
+For launch test use command:
 ```./gradlew clean test```